ENR813/BlenderBulletPhysicsAddon/README.md

 And that's it, the zip file is your addon.

 # Addon Installation in Blender Reminder
 In Blender 3.5 go to Edit/Preferences/Addons/Install select the zip file then click install addon.
-Then click the Checkbox next to the addons Name to enable it.
+Then click the Checkbox next to the addons name to enable it.